LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 3. GEGL Effects lost its gradient, shiny text and color blend mode picker
 4. Glow Stick lost its ability to call gegl:bloom
 5. Sparkle lost its dropshadow and had its graph rewritten
+6. Rock Text 2 had a domain smooth removed and replaced with mean-curvature-blur; a virtually unnoticable change but it had to happen because gegl:crop left.

 ### A few technical new features/upgrades happened